Explainable Artificial Intelligence for Biology & Precision Medicine

 Prof. Su-In Lee's lab seeks to develop explainable AI for healthcare and life sciences.
 Some of her highlighted research include (i) treating cancer based on a patient’s own molecular profile (Nature Communications 2018; Selected by F1000), (ii) preventing complications during surgery (Nature BME 2018; Cover article), (iii) ML theories on explainable AI (NeurIPS Dec 2017 ; Full Oral; Cited 100+times in 2018), and (iv) finding therapeutic targets for Alzheimer’s disease.
 More recent projects include (v) predicting kidney diseases, (vi) enabling pre-hospital predictions for trauma patients, and (vii) improving our understanding of pan-cancer biology, (viii) human genome, and (ix) protein folding.

-Lee Lab is currently collaborating with biomedical researchers and clinicians in UW School of Medicine, Allen Institutes, Dana-Farber Cancer Institute, Harvard Medical School, University of British Columbia, etc.
+Lee Lab is collaborating with biomedical researchers and clinicians in UW School of Medicine (emergency medicine, pathology, nephrology, anesthesiology, hematology, internal medicine, ophthalmology, etc), UW Institute for Protein Innovation, Allen Institutes, Harvard Medical School, University of British Columbia, etc.

 - 2/21/2019: Nao's AIControl paper got accepted for publication in Nucleic Acids Research (IF: 11.56)!